Pro/dkim-exchange/README.md

 This code is mainly based on the work of http://nicholas.piasecki.name/blog/2010/12/dkim-signing-outbound-messages-in-exchange-server-2007/

-WARNING: Please read the 'Known Bugs' section before you continue!

 If you have a version installed previous to 26.11.2013 read the Section [Update from Version 0.5](#update-from-version-05)

 ## Supported versions